 Squeeze the juice of 2 lemons and set aside.
 Butter a 9 x 12 baking dish.
 Peel the pears and slice them in half lengthwise.
 Using a melon baller, scoop out the seeds.
 Dip the pear halves in the lemon juice to prevent them from browning, and place them cut side down in the pan.

 In a small bowl, mix together the apple cider, brown sugar, vanilla and the lemon juice.
 Mix well to dissolve the sugar.
 Pour over the pears in the pan and bake, basting occasionally for 30-40 minutes, or until tender but not mushy.
-Remove from the oven and serve either slightly warm, at room temperature, or chilled.
+Remove from the oven.
+Pour liquid into a saucepan and cook over medium high heat for 5-10 minutes until thickened enough to coat a spoon.
+Pour over pears.
+Serve either slightly warm, at room temperature, or chilled.
 Pour a little of the basting liquid over the pears and sprinkle with fresh pomegranate seeds and chopped pistachios, if desired.